 How to Make Fruit and Wine Sorbet at Home - Video

-I hope you enjoy a couple of scoops of honey Riesling pear sorbet very soon.
-And let me know if you'd like to see more Black Girl Magic wine recipes here.
-I'm totally game to get to work on that.
+I hope you enjoy a couple of scoops of this Riesling pear sorbet very soon.
 And sharing is caring so be sure to pin this easy fruit and wine sorbet recipe and follow me over on Pinterest.
 Thanks for reading!

 Ingredients